NaingPhonePyae/CP3407-Group8/README.md

 ## Team

 It is recommended to complete this assignment in a group of 2-4 students.
-1. Student 1
+1. Min Khant
-2. Student name 2
+2. Khun Pyae Heinn
-3. Name 3
+3. Naing Phone Pyae
 4. Name 4